Short-term synaptic depression

 This is a diagram of a typical central nervous system synapse.
 The presynaptic and postsynaptic neuron are on top and bottom, respectively.
 Synaptic vesicles are represented as tan spheres and postsynaptic receptors are dark green.
 If the presynaptic vesicles are released at a faster rate into the synaptic cleft than re-uptake can recycle them, synaptic fatigue begins to occur.

-Short-term synaptic depression or synaptic fatigue, is an activity-dependent form of short term synaptic plasticity that results in the temporary inability of neurons to fire and therefore transmit an input signal.
+Short-term synaptic depression, or synaptic fatigue, is an activity-dependent form of short term synaptic plasticity that results in the temporary inability of neurons to fire and therefore transmit an input signal.
 It is thought to be a form of negative feedback in order to physiologically control particular forms of nervous system activity.

-It is caused by a temporary depletion of synaptic vesicles that house neurotransmitters in the synapse, generally produced by persistent high frequency neuronal stimulation.
+Short-term depression is caused by a temporary depletion of synaptic vesicles that house neurotransmitters in the synapse, generally produced by persistent high frequency neuronal stimulation.
 The neurotransmitters are released by the synapse to propagate the signal to the postsynaptic cell.
+This stored pool of quickly releasable synaptic vesicles influences information processing in the central nervous system.
 It has also been hypothesized that short-term synaptic depression could be a result of postsynaptic receptor desensitization or changes in postsynaptic passive conductance, but recent evidence has suggested that it is primarily a presynaptic phenomenon.

 Background

-Chemical synapses allow for signal transmission by a presynaptic cell releasing neurotransmitters into the synapse to bind to receptors on a postsynaptic cell.
+Chemical synapses allow for signal transmission when a presynaptic cell releases neurotransmitters into the synapse to bind to receptors on a postsynaptic cell.
 These neurotransmitters are synthesized in the presynaptic cell and housed in vesicles until released.
-Once neurotransmitters are released into the synaptic cleft and a signal is relayed, re-uptake begins which is the process of transport proteins clearing out the neurotransmitters from the synapse and recycling them in order to allow for a new signal to be propagated.
-If stimulation is occurring at a high enough frequency and with enough strength, neurotransmitters will be released at a faster rate than re-uptake can recycle them which will ultimately deplete them until there are no longer readily releasable vesicles and a signal can no longer be transmitted.
+Once neurotransmitters are released into the synaptic cleft and a signal is relayed, re-uptake begins, which is the process of recycling neurotransmitters from the cleft using transport proteins.
+Re-uptake allows for a new signal to be propagated quickly without synthesizing all new neurotransmitters.
+After being released, there is a time delay for the synaptic vesicle to be replaced, which can lead to depletion of releasable vesicles.
+If stimulation occurs at a high enough frequency and with enough strength, neurotransmitters will be released at a faster rate than re-uptake can recycle them.
+This ultimately depletes the neurotransmitters as well as the readily releasable vesicles, so a signal can no longer be transmitted.
+Subsequent action potentials may not be able to elicit a response in the postsynaptic neuron, which is a form of short-term synaptic depression.